isomerpages/moe-rgsperl/_homepage/Announcements/Announcements.md

 **STUDENT VOICES: WHAT STUDENTS WANT**<br>
 PeRL's article on "Student Voices: Feedback that Students Want” is now published on SingTeach Issue 66, Sept 2018.<br>
 [Read More...](/rgs-perl/student-voices/)

+**WORKSHOP ON PLC FOR EDUCA 2018 - THAILAND**<br>
+PeRL successfully conducted an international special workshop for Thai educators on “Developing a Professional Learning Community (PLC)”, at Educa 2018, Bangkok.<br>